IGEL-Community/PSIGEL/Docs/Get-UMSEndpoint.md

 # Get-UMSEndpoint

 ## SYNOPSIS
-Gets information on a endpoint.
+Gets information on an endpoint.

 ## SYNTAX